guardian/engineering-performance-framework/README.md

         <li>Leads collaborative discussions around evolving best practices, defining our engineering standards.</li>
         <li>Seeks out systemic problems and opportunities, and presents proposals to the Head of Engineering on how to, respectively, remediate them and benefit from them.</li>
         <li>Advises on new technology trials based on your previous experience, and mentor more junior developers in their technical discovery and technology intelligence.</li>
-        <li>Works with Product Managers and others to effectively communicate data-informed insights which inspire action from colleagues and stakeholders.†</li>
+        <li>Works with one or more of Product Managers / Engineering Managers / Data Analysts to effectively communicate data-informed insights which inspire action from colleagues and stakeholders.†</li>
       </ul>
     </td>
   </tr>